andersostling56/i3wm/README.md

 Edit 30/5

 * Made stock labels clickable in modules.ini
+* Fixed "move to workspace" for MS Edge and Spotify in i3/config

 i3 wm with Polybar and custom modules
 This repo hold instructions and configuarion for my own configuration, made for a Lenovo Thinkpad T470s and a BENQ 4K display connected to a DP port in the Lenovo docking station.